andreyugolnik/simple-viewer-gl/README.md

 ##Simple Viewer GL - simple and tiny image viewer based on OpenGL.##

 The primary goal for writing **sviewgl** is to create an image viewer, which only has the most basic features required for fast image viewing.
 It has some vi-like key bindings and works nicely with tiling window managers (such as Ion3 and Notion).
-Supported formats: PNG, JPEG, BMP, TIFF, GIF, PPM, DDS, BMP, TARGA, PSD, ICO, XWD, SCR (ZX-Spectrum screen).
+Supported formats: PNG, JPEG, BMP, TIFF, GIF, PPM, DDS, BMP, TARGA, PSD, ICO, XWD, SCR (ZX-Spectrum screen), WebP.

 ##Screenshot##